Data Connections

 DigiUsher cannot create, modify, or delete any of your OCI resources.

-Terraform Repository: https://github.com/digiusher/digiusher-iac/
+Repository: https://github.com/digiusher/digiusher-iac/

 If your organization's policies require manual resource provisioning, follow the steps below.